sathvika0307/Text-Morph-Advanced-Text-Summarization-and-Paraphrasing/README.md

 # 📝 AI-Text-Morph
-A Summarization and Paraphrasing Project
+**A Text Readability, Summarization, and Paraphrasing Application**

 ---